zedlopez/ifm/Writing with Inform.md

 	A brass lantern and a rusty iron key are carried.
 The mosquito-repellent hat is worn.

-It would make no sense to "wear" the key, for instance, so Inform needs to distinguish between what is clothing and what is not.
-It does this with an either/or property called "wearable": if something has this property then the player will be allowed to wear it, provided it can first be picked up.
-Anything which is worn by somebody at the start of play is assumed to be wearable (unless we say otherwise).
+It would make no sense to `wear` the key, for instance, so Inform needs to distinguish between what is clothing and what is not.
+It does this with an either/or property called `wearable`: if something has this property then the player will be allowed to wear it, provided it can first be picked up.
+Anything which is worn by somebody at the start of play is assumed to be `wearable` (unless we say otherwise).
 But if nobody is initially wearing the item in question, then we have to be explicit:

 	The player carries a scarlet gown.
 The gown is wearable.

-(When we come to asking questions about the current situation, we will need to remember that "to carry" and "to wear" are different.
-Thus "if Lancelot carries the plate armour" will not be true if he is wearing it rather than carrying it under his arm.
-As we will later see, we can instead vaguely say "if Lancelot has the plate armour" to mean either carrying or wearing.)
+"To carry" and "to wear" are different verbs, with different meanings.
+For example, `if Lancelot carries the plate armour` will not be true if he is wearing it rather than carrying it under his arm.
+As we will later see, we can instead vaguely say `if Lancelot has the plate armour` if what we mean is "if he is either carrying or wearing the armour".

 ### See Also